-Center for Stochastic Dynamics and Computation
+Center for Stochastic Dynamics

-The Center for Stochastic Dynamics and Computation at Illinois Institute of Technology is devoted to the study of complex dynamics under uncertainty, by modeling, analysis, simulation and prediction.
+The Center for Stochastic Dynamics at Illinois Institute of Technology is devoted to the study of complex dynamics under uncertainty, by modeling, analysis, simulation and prediction.
 Current research highlights include data science/machine learning inspired by dynamical systems, data-driven modeling and simulation in engineering and science, stochastic dynamics of biophysical and geophysical systems, stochastic dynamics and stochastic partial differential equations, and dynamical systems methods for quantum mechanics.

 SmartLab is a collaborative space where students, faculty, and lab partners interact to solve technical issues related to deploying smart technologies and embedded systems.
 Students conduct research and build working prototypes in mobile applications, smart devices, home automation, mesh networking, and more.

 Faculty in the Department of Applied Mathematics and the Department of Computer Science lead groups of students in research projects that aim to discover new methods to create solutions to today’s real-world problems.